Bellator 290: Background

 The event marked the promotion's seventh visit to Inglewood and first since Bellator 263 in July 2021.

 The main event of the Bellator 290 featured MMA veteran and former PRIDE Heavyweight Champion Fedor Emelianenko's last fight before his retirement.
 Emelianenko challenged Bellator Heavyweight champion Ryan Bader (also former Bellator Light Heavyweight Champion and The Ultimate Fighter: Team Nogueira vs. Team Mir light heavyweight winner) for the title.
 The fight, which was the first event of 2023 for the promotion, was a rematch of their January 2019 encounter in which Bader defeated his opponent by TKO in the first round to win the Bellator Heavyweight World Championship.

 The event was shown live on CBS and Paramount Plus, marking the first time the promotion has done so and the first time MMA has been broadcast live on the network since 2010.

 A Bellator Light Heavyweight World Championship bout between current champion Vadim Nemkov (also the Bellator Light Heavyweight World Grand Prix Champion) and former UFC Middleweight title contender Yoel Romero was expected to take place at the event.
 However, Nemkov withdrew for undisclosed reasons and the bout was cancelled.

 A Bellator Middleweight World Championship bout between current champion Johnny Eblen and Anatoly Tokov served as the new co-main event.

 Neiman Gracie and Michael Lombardo were scheduled to face each other at this event.
 However, two weeks before the event, Lombardo was forced to withdraw from the bout and he was replaced by Dante Schiro.

 At the weigh-ins, Diana Avsaragova missed weight for her bout, coming in at 128.8 pounds, 2.8 pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Avsaragova was fined 25% of her purse which went to Alejandra Lara.

 Reported payout

 The following is the reported payout to the fighters as reported to the California State Athletic Commission.
-It is important to note the amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.
+The amounts do not include sponsor money, discretionary bonuses, viewership points, or additional earnings.